DigitalPublishingToolkit/NN09/md/10Rules.md

-2007 book, *The Black Swan*.[^9] In his book, Taleb demonstrates how rare and improbable events, typically not covered in any plan or scenario, have repeatedly become major turning points in history, frequently with disastrous effects.
+2007 book, *The Black Swan*.[^9] In his book, Taleb demonstrates how rare and improbable events, typically not covered in any plan or scenario, have repeatedly become major turning points in history, often with disastrous effects.
 To paraphrase Donald Rumsfeld, former US Secretary of Defense: in addition to the knowns and the unknowns (which we know that we know nothing about), there are also the ‘unknown unknowns’ – those unexpected items that we don’t even know we